 Marc has a long history of community involvement.
 During his career, he has served as Chairman of the Greater Houston Partnership, Chairman of the Houston United Way Campaign, and founding Chairman of the Hobby Center for the Performing Arts.

-A strong believer in the importance of the Texas Medical Center, he is the Immediate Past Chairman of the Board of Trustees of Baylor College of Medicine and Past Chairman of the Board of Visitors of MD Anderson Cancer Center.
+A strong believer in the importance of the Texas Medical Center, he is a current Member and Past Chairman of the Board of Trustees of Baylor College of Medicine and Past Chairman of the Board of Visitors of MD Anderson Cancer Center.
 In addition, Marc serves on the boards of the Texas Medical Center, Inc., The Menninger Clinic and BioHouston.
 He also served for many years as a Board Member of the Harris County Hospital District.

 Marc Shapiro is married to Jeri Weinstein.
 They have two children, both married and living in New York, and three grandchildren.